Robert L. Millet, "What Is Our Doctrine?," Religious Educator 4, no. 3 (2003): 15–33.

 Gordon B. Hinckley, in CR, April 1992, 77.

 Gordon B. Hinckley, “The Continuous Pursuit of Truth,” Ensign, April 1986, 5.

-Joseph Fielding McConkie, “The Gathering of Israel and the Return of Christ,” the Sixth Annual Church Educational System Religious Educators’ Symposium, August 1982, Brigham Young University, typescript, 3, 5.
+Joseph Fielding McConkie, “The Gathering of Israel and the Return of Christ” (address at the Sixth Annual Church Educational System Religious Educators’ Symposium, August 1982, Brigham Young University, typescript), 3, 5.